NERSC/intro-NERSC-resources/README.md

 # intro-NERSC-resources
-LBNL CSA Summer Student classes hands-on
+Hands on exercises for LBNL CSA Summer Student classes (also open to NERSC users)